MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Changelog - Version 0.1.md

 - [ ] Added the Credits Screen
 - [ ] Added the Character Select Screen
 - [ ] Added the Pause Screen
+- [ ] Added the Game Over Screen
-- [ ] Added some Stage Palettes
+- [x] Added some Stage Palettes
-- [ ] Implemented the ZincLock System
+- [x] Implemented the ZincLock System
 - [ ] Added Kirby Playable Character
-- [ ] Added King Dedede Playable Character
+- [x] Added King Dedede Playable Character
-- [ ] Added Meta Knight Playable Character
+- [x] Added Meta Knight Playable Character
 - [ ] Added Stage 1 - Green Greens
+- [ ] Added Discord Rich Presence
 ### Notes
-* King Dedede and Meta Knight are enabled for testing purposes.
+* King Dedede, Meta Knight, and skin selections are enabled for testing purposes.
+Skins have no difference in-game yet.
-* Main Menu, Scene Select and Config Mode have all options available for testing purposes.
+* Main Menu, Scene Select, Sound Test and Config Mode have all options available for testing purposes.
+EX Mode levels can also be selected, but will crash your game.
+* All the enemies in stages other than Green Greens, along with the items newly introduced there, will be static.